On time-inconsistent extended mean-field control problems with common noise: Problem Formulation

 We shall denote

 for $(\tau,t)$ $\in$ $[0,T]\times[0,T]$, $\mu\in\Pc_{_2}(\R^d)$, $\xi \in L^2(\Gc;\R^d)$ with $\P_\xi$ $=$ $\mu$, $\talpha\in\Ac$ and the expectation is under $\P^0$.

-Because of the dependence of the running cost and terminal cost on the initial time $t_0$, the problem is inherently time-inconsistent.
-Instead of searching for the optimal strategy, we aim to find the closed-loop equilibrium strategy satisfying the time-consistent planning.
-Let $\Dc\subseteq\Ac$ denote the set of alternative strategies that at each time $t$ the agent can choose to implement in an infinitesimally small time period.
+{Due to the dependence of the initial time $t_0$ in the running cost and terminal cost, the problem is inherently time-inconsistent and a global optimal control is not meaningful.
+A rational agent, being aware of the time inconsistency, reacts in a game theoretic thinking by taking the future selves’ behavior as a constraint and determining the best current action in response.
+This amounts to find a Nash subgame perfect equilibrium, where the players represent different incarnations of the agent, parametrized by \( s \in [0,T] \).
+Using the game theoretic thinking, we aim to find the closed-loop equilibrium strategy satisfying the time-consistent planning.} Let $\Dc\subseteq\Ac$ denote the set of alternative strategies that at each time $t$ the agent can choose to implement in an infinitesimally small time period.
 For given $t\in[0,T)$, $\epsilon\in(0,T-t)$, $\hat{\alpha}\in\Ac$, and $v\in\Dc$, define